MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/export-import-omnichannel-data.md

 ms.reviewer: nenellim
 ---

-# Import and export app configuration data
+# Export and import app configuration data

 [!INCLUDE[cc-data-platform-banner](../includes/cc-data-platform-banner.md)]

 Now that you have used Omnichannel for Customer Service in a test environment, you're ready to unlock all the benefits and features in a live production environment or any target environment; you don't have to start over.
-You can follow this process to export your Omnichannel Administration app configuration data from your test environment and import the data into your new target environment.
-That way, you can keep all of the queues, routing rules, workstreams, and other custom settings that you set up the first time.
+You can follow this process to export your Omnichannel Administration or Omnichannel admin center app configuration data from your test environment, and then import the data into your new target environment.
+That way, you can keep all of the queues, routing rules, workstreams, and other custom settings that you set up earlier.

-To import and export your app configuration data in Omnichannel Administration and Omnichannel admin center, install the following apps of the same version in both the source and target environments:
+To export and import your app configuration data in Omnichannel Administration or Omnichannel admin center, install the following apps of the same version in both the source and target environments:

-- Omnichannel for Customer Service Administration app
+- Omnichannel Administration or Omnichannel admin center apps
 - Any third-party solutions that you plan to integrate

 > [!NOTE]
 >
 > - We recommend that you don't export the msdyn_analytics entity.
 The entity contains org-specific configuration data for intraday insights in Omnichannel for Customer Service; exporting the entity might lead to an incorrect configuration of your intraday insights data.
-> - The processes outlined in this topic pertain to import and export of data, and not users.
-To import and export users, you must add them to the target environment after you've imported the configuration data.
+> - The processes outlined in this topic pertain to export and import of data, and not users.
+To export and import **users**, you must add them to the target environment after you've imported the configuration data.

 ## Export app configuration data